tarwn/lessthandot-hugo/blogs/content/posts/2010-01-13-interview-with-brent-ozar-about-the-book.md

 **Denis: What part of SQL troubleshooting do people struggle the most with?**

 Reading execution plans and doing something about it.
 I bought Grant Fritchey's book, SQL Server 2008 Query Performance Tuning Distilled, for that exact reason – I just couldn't read the plans well enough, and the question comes up so gosh-darned often.
 I'm working with a company now that sends me execution plans so large that I would need to print them out on wallpaper and paste it up in a conference room.
-There comes a point where you have to draw the line and say, “It's not a matter of tuning this query – it's a matter of dumping this query and asking what the user is really trying to accomplish, and how we can meet their needs.”
+There comes a point where you have to draw the line and say, "It's not a matter of tuning this query – it's a matter of dumping this query and asking what the user is really trying to accomplish, and how we can meet their needs."

 **Denis: Can you name some tools that will help with troubleshooting performance?